 If I only used one method, no-shampoo would be the one.
 Try it on your own curly haired kid, you might thank me.

-Get a Genie
+Get a Wet Brush

 A few ideas for keeping hair manageable between conditioning.
 I often put my daughter’s hair right into ponytails or braids out of the shower.
 This mellows the curls a bit and allows me to easily style her hair in the morning until we condition again.